beautifulcode/hyde/README.md

 Basic Redis backed module to make flipping features on/off for individuals or named groups a snap

+*WARNING* - Alpha software: likely to change APIs significantly as it is under active development

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: